 Conservation and restoration: honoring the seaplane aviation’s history

-After the Latécoère assembly and flight test base’s installation in 1930 then that of the Hourtiquets base in the late thirties, Biscarrosse, being a real gate on the Atlantic, was the perfect place for the creation of a unique Seaplane Museum in Europe.
+After the construction of the Latécoère assembly and flight-test base in 1930, followed by Les Hourtiquets seaplane base in the late 1930s, forming a real gateway to the Atlantic, Biscarrosse was the natural choice for the creation of a seaplane museum unlike any other in all of Europe.

-The Museum’s team has set itself the task of tracing the history of seaplanes from the entire world, starting from the precursors on their strange machines to the most recent and modern ones.
+The museum set itself the task of retracing the history of seaplanes around the world, from the very first innovators on their strange machines to the latest models of the present day.

-"Full-size" seaplanes are extremely rare nowadays.
-Time and marine corrosion have done them damage.
-Apart from a few devices restored by enthusiasts, the seaplanes that were rescued are currently in museums.
+Intact seaplanes are extremely rare nowadays.
+Weather and marine corrosion have taken their toll.
+Aside from a few flying boats restored by enthusiasts, the seaplanes that have been salvaged are all in museums today.

-And why not in ours?
-In the large 480m2 hall, seaplanes from 1912 to the eighties, restored or being restored, are exhibited.
+So, why not in ours?
+In the main exhibition hall, spanning more than 5,000 sq.ft.
+(480 m²), seaplanes from 1912 through the 1980s, either restored or undergoing restoration, are on display.